A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 CC8 Checklist: Key Controls Your Charity Must Consider

 Your board should review these key areas and ensure appropriate controls are in place for your charity’s size and complexity.
+Crowe UK, one of the largest charity auditors in the country, recommends in its charity insights hub that trustees revisit this checklist annually.

 • Segregation of Duties: